AdobeDocs/journey-optimizer-learn.en/help/content-management/create-content-with-the-ai-assistant-content-accelerator.md

 # Create content with the AI Assistant in Journey Optimizer - Content Accelerator

-Learn how to use the AI Assistant in Adobe Journey Optimizer - Content Accelerator to generate channel aware content for real-time 1:1 and batch campaigns that resonate with the target audience.
+Learn how to use the AI Assistant in [!DNL Adobe Journey Optimizer - Content Accelerator] to generate channel aware content for real-time 1:1 and batch campaigns that resonate with the target audience.

 >[!VIDEO](https://video.tv.adobe.com/v/3433552/?learn=on)